Efficient Fourier representations of families of Gaussian processes: Introduction

 where for $i=1,...,m$ the frequencies $\xi_i \in \R$ are fixed, and $\alpha_i$ and $\beta_i$ are the iid Gaussians

 The coefficients $\gamma_i$ of (\ref{23}) are defined by

 where $\hk$ denotes the Fourier transform of the covariance kernel and $w_i > 0$.
 The numerical work in constructing expansion (\ref{23}) involves finding the frequencies $\xi_i$ and the weights $w_i$ such that expansion (\ref{23}) has an effective covariance kernel that approximates the desired kernel (or family of kernels) to high accuracy.
 We provide numerical results for constructing an expansion of the form (\ref{23}) that is valid for all Mat\'ern kernels with $\rho \in [0.1, 0.5]$, and $\nu \in [3/2, 7/2]$.
+We also include results for approximating \eqref{23} with squared-exponential kernels with $\rho \in [0.1, 0.5]$.

 There are several advantages to using expansion (\ref{23}) as a representation of a family of GPs.
-One computational benefit stems from the so-called weight-space approach to Gaussian process regression (see e.g. \cite{rasmus1}, \cite{greengard2}, \cite{filip2019random}) in which the posterior density is defined over the coefficients of basis function expansion -- in this paper expansion (\ref{23}).
+One computational benefit stems from the so-called weight-space approach to Gaussian process regression (see e.g. \cite{rasmus1}, \cite{greengard2}, \cite{filip2019random}) in which the posterior density is defined over the coefficients of a basis function expansion such as \eqref{23}.
 Specifically, given data $\{(x_i, y_i)\}$ and a covariance kernel $k$, weight-space Gaussian process regression is the $L^2$-regularized linear regression

 where $\vct{\beta} \in \R^{2m}$ is the vector of coefficients and $\mtx{X}$ is the $N \times 2m$ matrix